gregorwolf/mtxs-bookshop/README.md

-# Getting Started
+# MTXS Bookshop

-Welcome to your new project.
+Welcome this CAP project.

 It contains these folders and files, following our recommended project layout: